prerna2896/Book_Finder/README.txt

-To check the chnages do
+To check the changes do
 git status

 To add the files do